WhaleVomit/Battlecode-2019/README.md

 # Todo
-- **pilgrim errors**
+- errors
-- test
+	- test crusaders
 	- waves of rushes still not so good
-- **troops attacking when they shouldn't be**
+	- troops attacking when they shouldn't be
-- **too many units reacting to single attacker**
+	- don't let too many defenders chase after small groups of attackers
-	- save appropriate amount
+	- fuel: save appropriate amount
-- **claim center with churches**
+- add
-- macro attack formation (line instead of clump)
+	- claim center with churches
 	- let castles know when enemy castles are destroyed

 # Seeds
 Focus: